Vanilla Kubernetes

 persistentvolumeclaim/midpoint created

 There is no default administrator password.
-We can set the init password by the environment variable.
-The definition is prepared to use secret object midPoint-init-pass with the key passwd.
-The object should be created before the midPoint pod will be started.
-To create the object run the following command - the password can be changed before the command is executed.
+You can set the init password by an environment variable.
+The definition is prepared to use a midPoint-init-pass secret object with the passwd key.
+The object should be created before the midPoint Pod is started.
+To create the object, run the following command (you can change the password before executing the command):

-Create secret object with the initial midPoint password
+2. Create a secret object with the initial midPoint password:

 kubectl create -n midpoint-deployment secret generic midpoint-init-pass --from-literal=passwd=Test5ecr3t